intuition-dev/INTUITION2/pug/readme.md

 ## Advanced Front End Development with JAMStack that leverage ExpressJS's built in *Pug* markup; plus hands on examples
 ### Markdown

 If you use Github, you know README.md markdown.
 I use Marker editor http://fabiocolacio.github.io/Marker, it is one of my favorite tools.
-Also everyone (and every project) should use Github pages.
+Also, everyone (and every project) should use Github pages.

 #### Required Lab 1:
 If you are not familiar with github pages, then set that up now before proceeding.
 One easy way is with http://docsify.js.org.
 This way you practice markdown.